Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Radio to X-ray SED ANALYSIS OF THE 3CRR QUASARS at

-The best-fitted accretion disk model indicates the presence of significant non-thermal emission at X-ray waveband. \textit{Chandra} observations find extended X-ray emission that is co-spatial with the radio lobe and peaks at the position of the hot spots \citep{Wilkes2011}.
+The best-fit accretion disk model indicates the presence of significant emission at the X-ray waveband possibly triggered by radio structures. \textit{Chandra} observations find extended X-ray emission that is co-spatial with the radio lobe and peaks at the position of the hot spots \citep{Wilkes2011}.
 The extended X-ray emission is not included in the X-ray data used for this SED analysis.

-\textbf{--3C 287} is a CSS with a projected radio jet of $\sim$ 8 kpc.
+\textbf{3C 287} is a CSS with projected radio jets of $\sim$ 8 kpc.
 Because the jet inclination angle for this object is unknown, we were unable to estimate its de-projected jet length.
-Also we were unable to find the $\textrm R_{CD}$ value for this object, therefore adopted the average value of the CSS quasars in our sample (Section \ref{sec:radio}) which resulted in $\sim$10\% core contribution.
-The radio emission is modeled as a double power-law with a cutoff at submm/FIR wavelengths (see Table \ref{tab:best_radio_fit},) resulting in significant non-thermal contribution at submm wavelengths.
-The VLBI and MERLIN observations indicates the presence of multiple radio structures including a curving jet \citep{Fanti1989}.
+Also, we were unable to find the $\rm R_{CD}$ value for this object, therefore adopted the average value of the CSS quasars in our sample (Section \ref{sec:radio}), which resulted in $\sim$10\% core contribution.
+The radio emission is modeled as a double power-law with a cutoff at submm/FIR wavelengths (see Table \ref{tab:best_radio_fit}), resulting in significant non-thermal contribution at mm-submm wavelengths.
+The VLBI and MERLIN observations indicate the presence of multiple radio structures, including a curving jet \citep{Fanti1989}.

 The emission from the torus is best described with a combination of clumps with a negligible optical depth and a homogeneous disk with the highest acceptable opacity in the torus library (see Table \ref{tab:sieb_par}).
-This combination with the inclination angle of $19^{\circ}$ ($26^{\circ}$ from the accretion disk model) result in no significant obscuration of the optical-UV radiation from the accretion disk.
-While the extreme variability is expected in moderately beamed quasars, it may not be seen in CSS and GPS sources such as 3C 287 since they are young \citep[e.g.,][]{Conway2002,Salvesen2009}.
+This combination with the inclination angle of $19^{\circ}$ ($26^{\circ}$ from the accretion disk model) result in no significant obscuration of the visible-UV radiation from the accretion disk.
+While the extreme variability is expected in moderately beamed quasars, it may not be seen in CSS and GPS sources such as 3C 287 since they are young \citep[e.g.,][]{Salvesen2009}.

-The X-ray spectrum fitted by the accretion disk model implies a significant contribution from a non-thermal component.
+The X-ray spectrum fitted by the accretion disk model implies a significant contribution associated with the radio structures.
 The X-ray data obtained with XMM-Newton and \textit{Chandra} \citep{Salvesen2009,Wilkes2013} find a soft X-ray spectrum ($\Gamma$=1.8) that can be fitted with a simple power-law.